 If you are inspired by artwork that is rich in symbolism, then you will love the sun, moon, and stars tattoo.
 There are many ways to interpret this design, but one of the most powerful meanings is linked to the family.
 The moon represents the female, while the sun is masculine, and the stars can be children.
-A piece like this is a celebration of the family unit and a great way to honor your loved ones.
+A piece like this celebrates the family unit and is a great way to honor your loved ones.
 Other meanings include the balance between day and night.
 When deciding on getting your chosen body art, it is recommended to have it inked somewhere you can see to remind yourself why you chose it.

 6. Sun Rays Tattoo

 A tattoo of the sun’s rays usually has a spiritual element to it.
 The light shining down can be seen as god gazing upon us.
 Many of these pieces include other features, such as a dove, praying hands, or a rosary.
 There is a different interpretation, though, which focuses on life.
-We cannot survive on the earth without the sun, and it is a source of warmth and energy in our lives.
+We cannot survive on the earth without the sun, which is a source of warmth and energy in our lives.
 These ideas can be expressed through your chosen body art, an appealing choice for a spiritual woman.

 7. Yellow Sun Tattoo

 When we draw an image of the sun, we typically tend to use yellow to depict it.
 It is a color that is often associated with warmth and light, and it is not surprising that it would be used to represent the sun.
 The shade is also linked to happiness and optimism.
-This vivid hue gives your ink an impressive finish, and it makes it a standout design.
+This vivid hue gives your ink an impressive finish, making it a standout design.

 8. Tribal Sun Tattoo

 The tribal sun has a very distinct style, and although relatively simple in terms of design, it holds essential symbolism.
-These tattoos are associated with the balance between the sun and life.
+These tribal tattoos are associated with the balance between the sun and life.
 We all know that without the star at the center of our solar system, we would not exist on Earth, and this concept is explored through this ink.
 The sun means something different to each culture, and it could also represent light, creativity, and fertility.
 When deciding on your chosen body art, be sure to pick something that resonates with you.

 9. Wave and Sun Tattoo

 Many people view the sun as a source of light and power, while the oceans’ moving water symbolizes life’s highs and lows.
-The combination of the sun and a wave is a simple but impactful tattoo.
+Combining the sun and a wave is a simple but impactful tattoo.
 For some, it can be seen as going with the flow; for others, it is nature’s balance.
 This design will appeal to anyone who has troubles on their mind and will remind them to let go and take everything one day at a time.